HyperCells/HyperCells.github.io/source/contents/Tutorials/tutorials.rst

    The HyperBloch package provides a framework for the construction of Hermitian as well as **non-Hermitian** Abelian Bloch Hamiltonians for tight-binding models on hyperbolic lattices.
 In this tutorial, we will construct two non-Hermitian tight-binding models.
-Specifically, we will see how Hermiticity-breaking gains and losses can be assigned through **staggered complex on-site potentials** as well as how to construct a variant of the **Hatano-Nelson model** on hyperbolic lattices.
+Specifically, we will see how Hermiticity-breaking **gains and losses** can be assigned through **staggered complex on-site potentials** as well as how to construct a variant of the **Hatano-Nelson model** describing a **non-reciprocal** tight-binding model on a hyperbolic lattice.

 .. card:: Higher-order topology
    :link: ./HigherOrder_topology.html